kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-UDOO/index.md

 If this is the first time you use the UDOO technology, you have to start with configuring your board.
 For this purpose, refer to [the UDOO official documentation](http://www.udoo.org/docs/Introduction/Introduction.html).

 The UDOO platform allows building the source code directly on the board.
-The only thing you need to do prior to that is export your code onto the board.
+The only thing you need to do before that is export your code onto the board.
 For this purpose you can use, for example, the `scp` utility:

 1. Find the IP address of the UDOO board.